finite-element/finite-element-course/doc/source/L6_stokes.rst

       a(v,v) \geq \alpha \|v\|^2_V.

-This result is called the Korn identity (also beyond our scope).
+This result is called Korn's identity (also beyond our scope).
 Then of course, `a` is in particular coercive on the divergence-free subspace `Z`.
 Then we immediately get solveability of the variational Stokes problem.